-It is a 12V lithium-ion cordless impact driver that only weighs 1.9 pounds and 6.5 inches in length.
+It is a 12V lithium-ion cordless impact driver that only weighs 1.9 pounds and is 6.5 inches in length.
 It can deliver 1,000 in/lbs of max torque and no-load speeds of 2500 RPM and 3300 IPM.

-It is also equipped with a trigger-activated LED light and fuel gauge.
+It is also equipped with trigger-activated LED light and fuel gauge.
 Since it doesn’t include any battery, you may use the batteries from other Milwaukee M12 tools.

 Milwaukee 2462-20 is great for your home projects such as repair and assembly or disassembly of your furniture.
-Should you find any problem with your tool, you have nothing to worry because it’s covered with a 5-year limited warranty by Milwaukee.
+Should you find any problem with your tool, you have nothing to worry about because it’s covered with a 5-year limited warranty by Milwaukee.